-Fundhost Limited (ACN 092 517 087) as Responsible Entity of the AtlasTrend Big Data Big Fund provides services to the Fund in accordance with the Fund's Constitution.
+Fundhost Limited (ACN 092 517 087) as Responsible Entity of the AtlasTrend Clean Disruption Fund provides services to the Fund in accordance with the Fund's Constitution.
 Transactions with the Responsible Entity have taken place on normal commercial terms and conditions.

-No amounts were paid or payable to the Responsible Entity during the year.
+No amounts were paid or payable to the Responsible Entity during the financial year.